This favorite Lewis quote shows up all over the worldwidespiderwebthatensnares.

 Glory be, this is Lewis at his how-we-like-and-imagine-him finest, encouraging us to be Amazing People Who Do Amazing Things (And Hopefully Probably Get Noticed In The Doing).

 This real quote is from The Horse and His Boy.
-Aravis (human), Shasta (human), Hwin (horse), and Bree (horse) had recently arrived at the Hermit of the Southern March’s humble dwelling after a dreadfully dangerous journey.
-Shasta stayed but the briefest of moments because after doing the most frightening thing he’d ever done in his life, he’d been immediately sent on another dangerous and difficult quest.
+The setting: Aravis (human), Shasta (human), Hwin (horse), and Bree (horse) had just recently arrived at the Hermit of the Southern March’s humble dwelling after a long and dangerous journey.
+Just prior to arriving, Shasta had done both the bravest and most frightening thing of his life.
+Like his companions, he looked forward to a long rest.
+But instead, he was immediately sent on another dangerous and difficult quest.

 “Shasta’s heart fainted […] for he felt he had no strength left.
 And he writhed inside at what seemed the cruelty and unfairness of the demand.
 He had not yet learned that if you do one good deed your reward usually is to be set to do another and harder and better one.”

 His new task?
-To go in pursuit of a King he’d never met, who lived in a place he’d never seen, travelling through a land he’d never visited, to deliver a message he didn’t understand.
+To go alone in pursuit of a King he’d never met, who lived in a place he’d never been, travelling through a land he’d never visited, to deliver a message he didn’t understand.
+And because of the urgent circumstances, he must run.
+Always run, and never walk.
 Woohoo.
 The stuff of fame and fortune.